Mudi

 Interesting facts about the Mudi

-The Mudi is featured on a Hungarian postage stamp introduced in 2004 to honour Hungarian dog breeds that became national treasures
+The Mudi is featured on a Hungarian postage stamp introduced in 2004 to honour Hungarian dog breeds that have become national treasures.

-They're the only breed in the Herding Group that naturally comes in the striking merle colour pattern and also produces healthy, solid white dogs
+They're one of the few breeds in the Herding Group that naturally comes in the striking merle colour pattern and also produces healthy, solid white dogs.

-Hungarian shepherds still use Mudis today to manage flocks containing up to 500 sheep - talk about job security!
+Hungarian shepherds still use Mudis today to manage flocks containing up to 500 sheep, showcasing their incredible work ethic and stamina.

-The breed's founder, Dr Dezso Fenyes, was born in Hungary in 1888 but died in Los Angeles, California in 1973, bridging two continents in his dedication to the breed
+The breed's founder, Dr. Dezső Fényes, was born in Hungary but later moved to Los Angeles, California, bridging two continents in his dedication to the breed.

 FAQ